Ligo-Protocol/book/docs/02-Discovery/01-Listings.md

 ### Open Questions
 - What `family` and `tags` should the documents have?
 - Ceramic is working on an indexing solution that will help discover these listings
+- Ceramic is working on a new stream type to replace TileDocument, but will be very similar

 ### To Do
 - [ ] Define schema